barotto/IBMulator/README.md

 ```

 In order to mount partitioned loop devices, you'll probably require to add this
-kernel parameter to your grub configuration:
+kernel parameter to your GRUB configuration:
 ```
 loop.max_part=31
 ```